 There were several small areas of veneer that needed repairing.
 Apply wood filler, smooth, allow to dry, and then sand.

 After the damaged veneer was repaired, and the peeling veneer on the door was removed, it was time to sand.
 This piece was heavily scratched and had a few areas that needed smoothing.
-I used 120-grit and went over the entire buffet except for the legs.
+I grabbed my orbital sander with a 120-grit and went over the entire buffet except for the legs.
 For the legs, I hand sanded.
-I followed up with 220-grit for a nice, smooth surface.
+I followed up with 220-grit sandpaper for a nice, smooth surface.

 The buffet had been in storage and was very old.
 Therefore, I knew I had to prep to prevent bleed through.
 With older pieces, especially if they have been stored away for some time, bleed-through will occur, especially if using white paint.
 The client had chosen white; therefore, I knew this step was essential and would save me a lot of time and headache later!